jason-lequyer/SpillOT/README.md

 ### Outputs

-- Single channel mode produces `..._Channel_<N>_debleed.tif`.
-- All channels mode produces `..._debleed.tif`.
+The plugin produces two outputs:
+- Per-channel outputs (only for channels you selected to debleed): `..._Channel_<N>_debleed.tif`
+- Full-stack output: the original stack re-saved with each selected channel replaced by its debleeded version (all other channels unchanged): `..._debleed.tif`

-- The datatype matches your input.
-Outputs are ImageJ compatible TIFFs.
+The datatype matches your input.
+Outputs are ImageJ-compatible TIFFs.

 ## Command-Line Use (Terminal / Cluster)